DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 - Remember to  create labs and units within departments.

 ## General
+- Make the assignee field as wide as the department field in the job dialog.
 - Add Division and Business to the Job class and initialize them when a job is created or subcontracted.
 - Create Module entity class for storing and tracking module information such as name and